RenovoSolutions/ngx-datetimepicker/README.md

 Date formats are called at datePicker.component.ts - functions formattedDate() and mobileFormattedDate().
 Time formats are called at timePicker.component.ts - functions formattedTime() and mobileFormattedTime().
 DateTime formats are called at dateTimePicker.component.ts - functions formattedDate() and mobileFormattedDate().
+Change these calls to a different format to get different results.
 All formats are defined in date.service.ts.

 ## Usage